-As shown above, using a timer switch is a simple and cost-effective change, no matter how much the cooler is used.
+As shown above, using a timer switch like these is a simple and cost-effective change, no matter how much the cooler is used.

 If you have a water cooler with a hot and cold option, consider deactivating the hot water option.
 This will yield the biggest savings.
 A kettle used only when needed would be a better option.

 If you already have a fridge, why not switch the water cooler off completely, and a keep a filtered water pitcher in the fridge.